philipl/evdevremapkeys/README.md

 # evdev-remapd

-A daemon to remap events on linux input devices
+A daemon to remap key events on linux input devices

 ## Motivation

-The remapping of input events is an problem, and one that has been solved at many levels over the years.
+The remapping of input key events is an problem, and one that has been solved at many levels over the years.
 On a traditional X11 desktop, the usual way to do this is with xbindkeys; it's simple and effective and you shouldn't try and write something different.